appserver-io/appserver/_docs/installation.md

 ---

-Besides supporting several operating systems and their specific ways of installing software, we also support several ways of getting this software.
-So to get your appserver.io package you might do any of the following:
+Besides supporting several operating systems and their specific ways of installing software, we also support several ways to get an appserver.io package.
+You might do any of the following:

 * Download one of our [**releases**](<https://github.com/appserver-io/appserver/releases>) right from this repository which provide tested install packages
-* Grab any of our [**nightlies**](<http://builds.appserver.io/>) from our project page to get bleeding edge install packages which still might have some bugs
+* Get any of our [**nightlies**](<http://builds.appserver.io/>) from our project page to get bleeding edge install packages that still might have some bugs
 * Build your own package using [ANT](<http://ant.apache.org/>)!
 To do so clone the [runtime](<https://github.com/appserver-io-php/runtime>) first.
 Then update at least the `os.family` and `os.distribution` build properties according to your environment and build the appserver with the ANT `build`